trchudley/glacier-strain-tools/README.md

  - rioxarray
  - numba

-It is recommended to install these dependencies into your conda environment before downloading this repository and installing `strain_tools` from the top-level directory with `pip install .`.
+It is recommended to install these dependencies into your conda environment before downloading this repository (an `environment.yml` is provided to aid with this) and installing `strain_tools` from the top-level directory with `pip install .`.

 ## Command line use